Whole House Re-pipe Specialists in Houston

-Reasons to Trust Nick’s Plumbing with Your Whole House Repipe
+Why Trust Nick’s Plumbing & Air Conditioning with Your Whole House Re-Pipe?

-- Nick’s Plumbing and Sewer Services has been in business in the Houston Heights since 1979.
+- Nick’s Plumbing and Air Conditioning Services has been in business in Houston Heights since 1979.

-- Nick’s Plumbing oversees all aspects of your whole house re-pipe, from the first leak until the last wall is patched.
+- Nick’s Plumbing & Air Conditioning oversees all aspects of your whole house re-pipe, from the first leak until the last wall is patched.

-- Nick’s Plumbing and Sewer Services only employs licensed and experienced plumbing technicians to ensure your satisfaction.
+- Nick’s Plumbing and Air Conditioning Services only employs licensed and experienced plumbing technicians to ensure your satisfaction.

-- All of Nick’s Plumbing and Sewer Services technicians are background checked for your safety and security.
+- All of Nick’s Plumbing and Air Conditioning Services technicians are background checked for your safety and security.

-Whole house re-pipe can be a messy and inconvenient task, to say the least, but the added value to your home and personal peace of mind can help take away the sting the job may cause.
+A whole house re-pipe can be a messy and inconvenient task, but the added value to your home and personal peace of mind can help take away the sting the job may cause.

-When it’s time to consider a whole house re-pipe, call Nick’s Plumbing and Sewer Services today for a free estimate or a free second opinion.
+When it’s time to consider a whole house re-pipe, call Nick’s Plumbing and Air Conditioning Services today for a free estimate or a free second opinion.

 Whole House Repiping